This is part twelve of a series on how to approach bash programming in a way that’s safer and more structured than your basic script.

 We’ll make a function later to turn strict mode off and on so that we can toggle it easily.

 Errexit does not apply to conditional expressions.
-There are several ways that commands can be part of conditional expressions:
+There are several statements which are considered to have or to be conditional expressions:

 The simplest of these is negation: